Duyy0406/ip/docs/README.md

 ## Troubleshooting

+**Q: Snow won't start when I double-click the JAR file**
+A: Use the command line instead: `java -jar snow.jar`.
+JavaFX applications require specific launch parameters that aren't available when double-clicking.

-**Q: Snow won't start**
+**Q: Snow won't start from command line**
 A: Make sure you have Java 11 or later installed on your system.
+You can check with `java -version`.

 **Q: My tasks disappeared**
 A: Check if the `data/snow.txt` file exists in the same folder as the Snow application.